This is part of our Diabetes Stories series, where people living with diabetes share their personal journeys, challenges, and insights.

 How does your diabetes affect your eating and do you find being on a diet restrictive?

-The breakfast I like is Oatmeal with some coconut oil and a few frozen fruits, or I have eggs with some wheat product.
-I try to stay away from bread due to the yeast content.
+I like Oatmeal with coconut oil and a few frozen fruits for breakfast, or I have eggs with some wheat product.
+I try to stay away from bread due to its yeast content.

-I do vary insulin when I need to when eating something with higher fat content.
+I do vary insulin levels when I need to eat something with a higher fat content.
 I try to stay away from sugar as much as possible, but that wasn’t the case when I was much younger.

 I always have found it difficult to be on a diet.
 It makes it difficult to spontaneously go somewhere and not think about when you need to eat, and what you will be eating and the carb count involved.